 - The device itself must not be reported as lost or stolen, and can’t be associated with fraudulent activity.

 The only postpaid exception is Verizon’s non-iPhone Global Ready 3G Phones, but the good news is that the carrier is happy to provide an unlock code for these devices: try 000000 or 123456 to use these phones on a different carrier.

 As for prepaid, Verizon’s Prepaid Phone-in-the-Box devices are locked to the carrier for the first twelve months after activation (the exception is for customers who are deployed military personnel).
 After this, you can use the same simple codes provided for Global Ready devices – either ‘000000’ or ‘123456’ – and attempt to unlock your phone yourself, or call Verizon to request assistance.

 As Verizon is a CDMA carrier, it operates on a different technology than AT&T and T-Mobile.
 However, you should still be able to use your unlocked Verizon 4G LTE device on AT&T or T-Mobile plans, as most handsets will be compatible with both carriers’ LTE bands.
 This isn’t guaranteed, so you’ll need to check with your intended new carrier.

 Although Sprint is also a CDMA network, you may not be able to take your phone to a Sprint plan – the carrier (mostly) operates on different bands of spectrum to Verizon.
-Previously, this meant that it was impossible to get a non-Sprint device activated on its network, but today Sprint will allow selected Verizon iPhones - from the iPhone 5c and up - on its BYOD plans.
-However, earlier Apple smartphones, and Android, Windows Phone or Blackberry devices, are generally ineligible; you may need to check with Sprint to find out your specific device's limitations.
+Previously, this meant that it was impossible to get a non-Sprint device activated on its network, but today Sprint will allow selected Verizon 4G LTE devices, including later model iPhones, on its BYOD plans; you'll need to check with Sprint to find out your specific device's limitations.